weliveindetail/nikic.github.com/_posts/2021-06-02-Design-issues-in-LLVM-IR.markdown

 Pointer type conversions are pervasive and often occur when data goes through different layers.
 A pointer may start out as `[8 x i32]*` when representing a specific object of known size, then become `[0 x i32]*` when interpreted as a slice, then `i8*` when passed to a `memcpy` as a generic pointer.

 Thankfully, LLVM is in the process of removing pointer element types and switching to [opaque pointers](https://llvm.org/docs/OpaquePointers.html).
-With opaque pointers, the above code would like this:
+With opaque pointers, the above code would look like this:

 ```llvm
 define void @copy.ptr(ptr %dst, ptr %src) {